-- 3.56 Pre 88 GMP is the annual GMP accrued before 6 April 1988, and Post 88 GMP is the annual GMP accrued after 6 April 1988. - 3.57 Where the member is below GMP Pension Age, the GMP should include revaluation using Section 148 orders.
-Where members reach State Pension Age (SPA) before 6 April 2016 have retired, the pre 88 GMP should be at the same rate as at GMP Pension Age.
-The post 88 GMP should include increases granted by the scheme on that part of the benefits (i.e. 3% per annum or the pensions increase order if less).
-Where members who reach State Pension age on or after 6 April 2016 have retired, both the pre 88 and the post 88 GMP should include the full indexation increases. - 3.58 Where the member has passed GMP Pension Age but has not started drawing a pension, the pre 88 GMP should be increased by 1/7% per week and the post 88 GMP should be increased by 1/7% per week plus the annual increases granted by the scheme (i.e. 3% per annum or the pensions increase order if less).
-This is our understanding of the requirements under Section 15 of the Pension Schemes Act 1993. - 3.59 Annual GMP figures can be obtained by multiplying the weekly GMP figures by 52.
+- 3.62 Pre 88 GMP is the annual GMP accrued before 6 April 1988, and Post 88 GMP is the annual GMP accrued after 6 April 1988. - 3.63 Where the member is below GMP Pension Age, the GMP should include revaluation using Section 148 orders.
+Where members who reach State Pension age (SPA) before 6 April 2016 have retired, the pre 88 GMP should be at the same rate as at GMP Pension Age.
+The post 88 GMP should include increases granted by the scheme on that part of the benefits (i.e. 3% per annum or the pensions increase order if less). - 3.64 Where the member has passed GMP Pension Age but has not started drawing a pension, the pre 88 GMP should be increased by 1/7% per week and the post 88 GMP should be increased by 1/7% per week plus the annual increases granted by the scheme (i.e. 3% per annum or the pensions increase order if less).
+This is our understanding of the requirements under Section 15 of the Pension Schemes Act 1993. - 3.65 Annual GMP figures can be obtained by multiplying the weekly GMP figures by 52.